TempeHS/2025CT_GameDesign_Vladimir-G/README.md

 ## About the Game

-This was a self-directed project creating a 2d game in Unity, over two terms working in class and at home.
+This was a self-directed project creating a 2d game in Unity, over two terms, working in class and at home.
 Facing many problems and overcoming them, I have managed to flesh out a playable state of the game.
 It is a game focusing on the player reaching a start point to an end point while avoiding obstacles.

 ### Story and Objective